lordmilko/PrtgAPI/README.md

 PrtgAPI requires Visual Studio 2015.
 If you wish to run any unit tests, ensure *Test -> Test Settings -> Keep Test Execution Engine Running* is unticked to prevent the PowerShell tests from locking the assemblies (preventing recompilation or moving the files somewhere else).

-If you wish to run unit tests, it is advised to group the tests by **Project** in *Test Explorer* to separate unit tests from integration tests.
+If you wish to run unit tests, it is advised to group the tests in *Test Explorer* by **Project**  to separate unit tests from integration tests.

 If you wish to run integration tests, it is recommended to create a separate server for integration testing.
+When integration tests are run, PrtgAPI will create a backup of your PRTG configuration, run its tests, and then revert the server to its original settings.
+If integration tests do not run to their completion, as a safety measure you will be required to manually delete (or restore) the `PRTG Configuration.dat` file under %temp% on the PRTG Server.

-To configure PrtgAPI for integration testing against your server, please specify values for all fields listed in `PrtgAPI.Tests.IntegrationTests\Settings.cs`.
+To configure PrtgAPI for integration testing, please specify values for all fields listed in `PrtgAPI.Tests.IntegrationTests\Settings.cs` with values specific to your server.
+The server running integration tests must be able to connect directly to the server over the network.
+When specifying the credentials to connect to your server, you must specify a local user on the server; domain users are not currently supported.

 ## Usage (C#)
 All actions in PrtgAPI revolve around a core class: `PrtgClient`